j-nagar/recipes-and-ratings-analysis/README.md

 ## Final Model
 ### Model Description
 The final model uses additional engineered features in order to better predict the calorie content of a recipe based on multiple nutritional information and number of ingredients.
-It utilizes a more advanced regression model and hypterunes paramteres to increase its predicitve performance.
+It utilizes a more advanced regression model and hyper-tunes parameters to increase its predictive performance.

 ### Features
 1. **Quantitative Features**: